kcoconnor/ssrs-custom-security-2019/README.md

 -	Open a Microsoft Visual Studio prompt and point to .Net Framework 4.0.
 -	Use the change directory command (CD) to change the current directory of the command prompt window to the folder where the project is saved.
 -	At the command prompt, run the following command to generate the key file: sn -k SampleKey.snk .

+To compile the sample using MSBuild
+-   Run build.bat

 To compile the sample using Visual Studio
 -	Open CustomSecuritySample.sln in Microsoft Visual Studio.